oneness/oneness/README.md

 		critical), PostgreSQL/Redis, RabbitMQ (replaced by Kafka), Protobuf, and all things AWS.

 -   **2011/08 - 2012/08:** The Climate Corporation
-	-   Java/Clojure Engineer as a member of Risk Management Team.
+	-   Senior Java/Clojure Engineer as a member of Risk Management Team.
 	-   Tech Stack: Java (with Clojure sneaked in as jars), Thrift, and Spring/Hibernate.

 -   **2005/10 - 2011/08:** Kyocera Document Solution USA